 The ratio of a line to continuum intensity or luminosity will be the dimensionless ratio $F{line}/\lambda F{\lambda}^{c}$, part of the last term in equation 2.1.
 The line equivalent width is this ratio multiplied by the wavelength where the continuum is evaluated.
-For instance, you could trick the code into printing the relative intensities of the lines as an equivalent width relative to the incident radiation field at 1215 Å by including the command
+For instance, you could trick the code into printing the relative intensities of the lines as an equivalent width relative to the continuum flux at 1801 Å by including the commands

 '''

+set nFnu add 1801 Angstrom

-normalize to ''Inci'' 1215 scale factor = 1215
+normalize to "nFnu" 1801 scale factor = 1801

 '''

 This has two effects.
-It gives the intensities relative to the incident continuum at 1215 Å and multiplies this by the continuum wavelength in Angstroms, producing the rightmost ratio in equation 1.
+It gives the intensities relative to the incident continuum at 1801 Å and multiplies this by the continuum wavelength in Angstroms, producing the rightmost ratio in equation 1.
+You can use the set nFnu command to choose which components should be included in the continuum flux.
+This command is described in Section 19.14.35 Set nFnu [options] of Hazy 1.